fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 being performed, otherwise no action is taken:

 1. No Helm release exists in the Helm storage for the `HelmRelease`.
-1. This generation of the `HelmRelease` has not been processed before, the generation changes for example when the `.spec` is edited.
+1. This generation of the `HelmRelease` has not been processed before — the generation changes for example when the `.spec` is edited.
 1. The result of a dry-run upgrade for the `HelmRelease` differs from the latest release in the Helm storage.